signaldatascience/R-curriculum/interview-prep/technical-questions/interview-qs.md

 Programming
 -----------

-AirBnB -- Given a dictionary, and a matrix of letters, find all the words in the matrix that are in the dictionary.
+AirBnB, Factual -- Given a dictionary, and a matrix of letters, find all the words in the matrix that are in the dictionary.

-Factual -- Given a set of specifications, make a program that would find if a given list of words was in a provided grid of letters

 Bay Sensors -- Develop a solution for fusing sensors that are sensing the same goal.
 Sensors are time unsynchronized and conflict at times.
 You have some truth data too.